GDPR & What It Means For CRM & Microsoft Dynamics 365 Users

-This applies to all organisations handling the data of EU citizens and GDPR regulation will apply from 25 May 2018.
+This applies to all organisations handling the data of EU citizens and GDPR regulation came into force on 25 May 2018.

 Brexit will not matter – The Secretary of State for Department for Culture, Media & Sport (DCMS) has confirmed that GDPR will apply in the UK from May 2018.
 The UK will still be part of the EU at this time and will need to be recognised as a safe data haven in order to continue trading with EU members.
 In August 2017, UK government delivered a statement of intent for how a new Bill will bring the GDPR into UK law.

 Privacy policies – in line with the new directive, privacy policies will need to be more detailed but written in plain language.
 Marketing teams will need to work with legal reps to review and rephrase these documents to ensure greater transparency.

 Permission marketing – organisations will need to confirm they are the owner of an opted-in email address.
 GDPR also recognizes that permission is not indefinite and data would have to stop being used after a period of inactivity.
 Clearly this will impact on the usage of email addresses that are included in CRM marketing lists.